 Once he went to the Kailash and prayed to Lord Shiva.
 He played the lute instrument with a sweet tune, to worship God.

 Extremely pleased by this and also of his affection, Lord Shiva appeared before him and inquired, ‘Raavana, I am pleased with you and tell me exactly what boon you prefer from me?’

-With excellent joy, Raavana asked, ‘Lord, if all three world are to wreck, bless that my ‘Lankapuri’ is not going to be wrecked at all.
+With excellent joy, Raavana asked, ‘Lord, if all three worlds are to wreck, bless that my ‘Lankapuri’ is not going to be wrecked at all.
 Its reputation must not be destroyed forever.’

-Lord Shiva granted him the boon gladly and additionally he presented him a beautiful Linga and stated, “Raavana, this is actually a most powerful ‘Athma-Linga’ and so its is very sacred.
+Lord Shiva granted him the boon gladly and additionally, he presented him a beautiful Linga and stated, “Raavana, this is actually a most powerful ‘Athma-Linga’ and so its is very sacred.
 Take this to your Lanka and set up a temple and conduct poojas daily.
-If you do this with extreme care, Lanka will be saved from any harms.
-Moreover there is also a condition attached with this.
+If you do this with extreme care, Lanka will be saved from any harm.
+Moreover, there is also a condition attached with this.
 You should, without using any vehicle, walk all the way back to Lanka carrying this sacred Linga and you must not leave it on the ground anywhere in between”.

 Saying this and handing over the Linga, the Lord disappeared.

 Raavana was extremely happy to have the ‘Athmalinga’.
 Praying and thanking the Lord for the boon and the Linga, Raavana began to walk towards Lanka carrying the Linga with devotion.

 The message that Raavana had acquired a powerful Athmalinga had reached Devaloga.
 Indra, the king of Devaloga, and the sages were actually dumbfounded.